Abby Dowse Slays In Red Lingerie For Sultry Bedroom Snap

 Abby Dowse opted to wear racy red lingerie instead of a bikini in the latest photo that was added to her Instagram feed.
 A few hours ago, the social media star took to Instagram to share a steamy snap of her racy attire.

 The model was captured hanging around in an NSFW set from Lounge Underwear.
-She did not use a geotag to indicate her exact location, but she appeared to be in her bedroom.
-The room was primarily white and featured floor to ceiling windows at her side that were decorated with sheer white drapes.
-A bed that was made with a white waffle-knit duvet cover and a fuzzy blanket was positioned at her right side.
+She appeared to be in her bedroom.
+The room was primarily white and featured floor-to-ceiling windows at her side — these windows were decorated with sheer white drapes.
+A bed that boasted a white waffle-knit duvet cover and a fuzzy blanket was positioned at her right side.

-Abby stood next to the well-made bed, resting her right arm on the blanket and running the opposite through her long, blond tresses.
-She popped her hip to the side and bent one leg forward and kept her other straight.
-Abby showed off her bombshell body in a racy red lingerie set did her gym-honed figure nothing but favors.
+Abby stood next to the well-made bed, resting her right arm on the blanket and running her left hand through her long, blond tresses.
+She popped her hip to the side and bent one leg forward while keeping her other leg straight.
+Abby showed off her bombshell body in a racy red lingerie set that did her gym-honed figure nothing but favors.

 The sexy set was constructed of red lace fabric that was scalloped on the edges.
-In had a scooping V-neckline that exposed her voluptuous cleavage, which came spilling out the middle.
-It appeared to have an underwire bottom and a silky band with the company’s logo.
-Her bottoms were constructed of the same lace fabric, and it seemed to be semi-sheer, exposing her skin underneath.
-They stretched high on her hips and left her shapely thighs and defined hip bones in full view.
+The top boasted a scooping V-neckline that exposed her voluptuous cleavage, and it appeared to feature an underwire bottom and a silky band bearing the company’s logo.
+Her bottoms were constructed of the same delicate fabric, and it seemed to be semi-sheer, exposing her skin underneath.
+The bottoms stretched high on her hips, leaving her shapely thighs and defined hips in full view.

-Abby added a small amount bling to he ensemble, including a layered set of necklaces — one with a cross and the other with a circle.
-She wore her long, blond locks with a middle part, and her dark outgrowth was visible.
-Her mane tumbled own her arms and had a few curls on the end.
+Abby added a small amount of bling to the ensemble, including a layered set of necklaces — one featuring a cross and the other a circle.
+She styled her long, blond locks in a middle part, and her mane tumbled down her arms.

 She rocked a bombshell application of makeup that appeared to include defined brows, eyeliner, mascara, blush, and highlighter.
-The photo had attracted a ton of attention from her enormous fan base with over 9,000 likes and 260 comments.
+The photo attracted a ton of attention from her enormous fan base, quickly accruing over 9,000 likes as well as 260 comments.
 Most fans raved over her figure, while many others simply commented with emoji.

-“You’re so hot, and your body is incredible,” one follower commented with a few flames and heart emoji.
+“You’re so hot, and your body is incredible,” one follower wrote alongside some flame and heart emoji.

-“You enjoy your weekend too you always look absolutely flawless and hot,” a second social media user complimented.
+“You enjoy your weekend too you always look absolutely flawless and hot,” a second social media user remarked.

 “Love this set,” another fan chimed in.